-Buyers Guide to Custom Glass Countertops, White Glass Countertops and Concrete Countertops.
+2018 Comparing Glass Countertops, White Glass Countertops, Quartz Countertops and Concrete Countertops.

 Shopping for Custom and Luxury Countertop Materials.

-For a customer that is simply looking to buy the best or unusual Modern, Contemporary or Coastal countertop for their kitchen and bath, there is a dizzying array of options.
-Big box retailers offer many choices, but sometimes it can lead to paralysis by analysis.
-I’ve been in your shoes shopping for custom countertops, and that was the initial impetus for starting Downing Designs countertop store in 1999.
-We figured someone needed to step in and clarify things for the high-end consumer.
+For a customer that is simply looking to buy an unusual Modern countertop for their kitchen and bath, there is a dizzying array of countertop choices.
+Big box retailers offer many countertop material selections, but sometimes it can lead to paralysis by analysis.
+I have been in your shoes shopping for custom countertops, and that was the initial impetus for starting Downing Designs countertop store in 1999.
+We knew someone needed to step in and clarify things in plain english for the high-end consumer.

-Our design center was created to show off kitchen and bath displays with countertop materials that are unequalled, and often unseen, except in design magazines.
+Our design center was created to show off kitchen and bath displays with countertop materials that are unequalled, and never seen in a retail outlet, except in design magazines.
 Long ago, we partnered with the top company in each product category, and sold their products.
-Soon afterwards, we knew the market needed more a more unique and customizable product, so we developed our own glass countertop and sink products, and cut out the middlemen.
+Soon afterwards, we knew the market needed a more unique and customizable product, so we developed our own glass countertops, glass sinks, and concrete countertops, and cut out the middlemen.
 Clients love touring our Tampa factory and design center and see our full-scale displays.
 They are fascinated by how our glass countertops are made.
 It’s a highly interactive process where they can direct the artistic output.
-No other countertop offers direct input on its creation.
+No other countertop offers such direct input on its creation.

-We offer some of the most expensive countertops you can find anywhere in the world, but that does not mean they are unaffordable.
-Our displays clarify how a pairing one exceptional (high-value) design element with a simple and pure (lower-cost) material can create a dramatic kitchen or bath design.
-Downing Designs is not interested in the “usual suspects” that anyone can fabricate, just the best custom countertops that require craftsmen to design, create and install with careful attention to detail.
+It is true that we offer the most expensive glass countertops you can find anywhere in the world, but that does not mean they are unaffordable.
+Our Glass Design Center displays clarify how a pairing one exceptional (high-value) design element with a simple and pure (lower-cost) material can create a dramatic kitchen or bath design.
+Downing Designs is not interested in the “usual suspects” that anyone can get at Home Depot, just the best custom glass countertops that require craftsmen to design, create and install with careful attention to detail.

 Glass Countertops Prices and Buying Guide